The-Anton/ImageClassifier/README.md

 These are the files included as part of the project and what each contains:
 <ol>
-<li>Image Classifier Project.ipynb: This is the Jupyter notebook where I conducted all my activities, including a little more than what is included in the predict.py and train.py files.</li>
+<li><b>Image Classifier Project.ipynb:</b> This is the Jupyter notebook where I conducted all my activities, including a little more than what is included in the predict.py and train.py files.</li>

-<li>Image Classifier Project.html: Same as the file above, except in HTML form.</li>
+<li><b>Image Classifier Project.html:</b> Same as the file above, except in HTML form.</li>

-<li>train.py: This file accepts inputs from the command line prompt and takes the work from the Jupyter notebook for the following activities:</li>
+<li><b>train.py:</b> This file accepts inputs from the command line prompt and takes the work from the Jupyter notebook for the following activities:</li>
 <ul>
 <li>Creating the Datasets</li>